sframe-wg/sframe/draft-ietf-sframe-enc.md

 ~~~~~

 The AEAD encryption and decryption functions are then composed of individual
-calls to the CM encrypt function and HMAC.
+calls to the CTR encrypt function and HMAC.
 The resulting MAC value is truncated
 to a number of bytes `tag_len` fixed by the ciphersuite.

 ~~~~~